 From the airport:

-Your friendly NBF Alpine Adventures Ltd driver will meet you at the airport and will drive you to your chosen lodge while you sit back and relax.
-However for those that prefer to make their own way:
+Your friendly NBF Alpine Adventures Ltd driver will meet you at only Memmingen airport only and will drive you to your chosen lodge while you sit back and relax.

 Stuttgart and Munich are a two hour drive to reach us and are also served by regular train services to Immenstadt where we can organise a pick up by prior arrangement.